Martchus/tageditor/README.md

 [website](http://martchus.no-ip.biz/website/page.php?name=programming).

 ## Usage
 The Tag Editor has a GUI (Qt 5) and a command line interface.
+For a C++ library interface checkout the underlying tagparser library.

 ### GUI
 The GUI should be self-explaining.
 Just open a file, edit the tags and save the changings.